 Attendance at class is mandatory.
 Power point lecture slides will not be provided to those with unexcused absences.
 Attendance Roll will be taken at each class.
-Consequences of non-attendance will fall on the student to make up all class work and exams and obtain all class handouts/notes from other class attendees.
-There are no make-up exams for lab practicals.
+Consequences of non-attendance will fall on the student to make up all class work and exams and obtain all class handouts/notes from other class attendees .
 Do not request missed information from the instructor.